Ensembl/ensembl-prodinf-datachecks/README.rst

 ========

 This project contains the following Python web applications (written using the Flask framework):
-* db_app - a set of endpoints for interacting with MySQL database servers
+* db_app - a set of endpoints for interacting with MySQL database servers and for copying databases
 * hc_app - a set of endpoints for executing Ensembl healtchecks